BendelHybrid/Flood-Prediction-and-Alert-System/README.md

 All data processing, model training, and alert system scripts are integrated into one Jupyter notebook, providing a streamlined workflow from data ingestion to prediction.
 This approach facilitated the seamless integration of various preprocessing techniques and machine learning models, ensuring robust flood prediction capabilities.

 ## Results
-The system achieved an **accuracy of XX%** using a Random Forest model on the test dataset.
+The system achieved an **accuracy of 85%** using a Random Forest model on the test dataset.
 Predictions were validated using k-fold cross-validation and confusion matrix analysis.

 ## Feature Engineering
-Key features like `datetime` were extracted and used to enhance predictive capabilities.
+Key features like `datetime` were extracted to enhance predictive capabilities.
 The correlation matrix was used to avoid multicollinearity and understand which weather factors are most closely linked to flooding.
 The data was also encoded and scaled to facilitate model training.

 ## Data Visualization
 - **Correlation Heatmap**: Visualized relationships between weather factors to identify significant features affecting flood risk.